Why does the Netherlands love orange? The full explainer

 This is in contrast to the green of the Irish flag, which symbolises Catholic Irish republicanism.
 The white in the middle symbolises peace between these two groups.

-Did you know that the orange colour of your favourite root vegetable is of Dutch doing?
+Did you know that the orange colour of your favourite root vegetable is a Dutch doing?

 READ MORE | 7 times the Dutch did it first: fun facts from the Netherlands

-Carrots were originally purple, red, or white, but the Dutch bred the root to become the distinct orange colour it’s known for today.
-And, of course, this colour change was a tribute to old William of Orange.
+Carrots were originally purple, red, or white, but Dutch farmers bred them to become the distinct orange colour they are known for today.
+And, of course, this colour change was a tribute to good old William of Orange.

-Still to this day, you can hear the history of William of Orange in the Dutch national anthem, and sometimes even see a strip of orange flown beside the Dutch national flag. 🇳🇱
+To this day, you can hear the history of William of Orange in the Dutch national anthemApparently, what appears to be a random craze around all things orange is mostly out of admiration for the Father of the Netherlands.

-What do you think of the Dutch obsession with this colour?
+What do you think of the Dutch obsession with orange?
 Tell us in the comments below.

 Emily Burger